DUNE-DAQ/daq-cmake/docs/README.md

 `--main-library`: package will contain a main, package-wide library which other packages can link in

-`--python-bindings`: whether there will be Python bindings to components in a main library.
+`--python-bindings`: whether there will be Python bindings to the main library.
 Requires the `--main-library` option as well.

 `--daq-module`: for each "`--daq-module <module name>`" provided at the command line, the framework for a DAQModule will be auto-generated